nstbayless/old-games/Madness/README.md

 I was learning Japanese around this time, and for some reason thought that some hastily-drawn kanji would constitute a good title screen.

+Feature added: 2016-07: saving and loading between sessions is now possible by pressing F1 and F2 to save and load respectively.

 ### Controls ###

 `Up - Jump`

 `Left/Right - Move`

+`F1 - save`

+`F2 - load`

 ### Screenshot ###